GG Cup Bras – Brands That Make GG Cups & How to Find Your Size

 Why Not All GG Cup Bras Are the Same

-The GG cup is part of the UK’s extended bra size sequence, which includes several double-letter cup sizes such as FF, GG and HH.
-These represent additional steps in the progression rather than half sizes.
-For a full explanation of how these sizes fit into the UK system, see our Double Cup Bra Size Guide .
+The GG cup is one of the double-letter sizes used in UK bra sizing.
+Double cups such as FF, GG and HH are additional cup size steps rather than half sizes.
+For a full explanation, see our Double Cup Bra Size Guide .

 UK vs US Bra Sizes